howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 </Instruction>

-After the mutation was performed, you're storing the returned `token` in `localStorage` and navigate back to the root route.
+After the mutation was performed, you're storing the returned `token` in `localStorage` and navigating back to the root route.

 > **Note**: Mutation returned `data` relies on GraphQL mutation definition, that's why we need to get the `token` depending on which mutation is triggered.